SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Readwise Syncs.md

 [[2024-02-26]] 7:31 PM — Synced 11 highlights from 1 document.
     - 11 highlights from FlowGPT Is the Wild West of GenAI Apps

+[[2024-02-29]] 6:52 AM — Synced 20 highlights from 3 documents.
+    - 2 highlights from The Last Two Weeks at OpenAI
+    - 1 highlights from See These AI Powered &Quot;Smart Glasses&quot;
+    - 17 highlights from Demis Hassabis - Scaling, Superhuman AIs, AlphaZero Atop LLMs, Rogue Nations Threat

 [[2024-02-27]] 7:24 AM — Synced 5 highlights from 1 document.
     - 5 highlights from Scaling LLMs Further Is an Artform - Demis Hassabis